kiranjotassi/FinalProjectiOS/README.md

 Deal Tracker - person 2

+FEATURES TO IMPLEMENT IF TIME PERMITES

 Quick buy - reserve in store / send to address - collaboration

-User can decide whether they want to shop online or in store - person 3
+User can decide whether they want to shop online or in store - collaboration

 Work Distribution